sakibyvr/active-directory-homelab/README.md

 ---

-### What I Learned
+### What This Demonstrates

-- Delegation enforces least privilege
+- Implementation of least privilege principle
-- RBAC improves security and scalability
-- Administrative tasks can be distributed safely
+- Understanding of delegation in Active Directory
+- Simulation of real IT support workflows

 ---

+## 8. Key Concepts and Real World Mapping

+This lab reflects several real-world IT concepts:

+- Domain Controllers → Central authentication servers
+- DNS → Core dependency for AD communication
+- Security Groups → Scalable access control mechanism
+- Delegation → Helpdesk-level privilege management
+- RSAT → Remote administrative tools used in enterprise environments

+---

-## 8. Notes for Future Expansion
+## 9. Notes for Future Expansion

 This section will be updated as the lab evolves.

 Planned additions:

 - Group Policy Objects (GPO)
-- Shared folders and permissions
+- Shared folder permissions
-- Active Directory auditing
+- Active Directory auditing and logging
 - Security monitoring scenarios

 ---